 Because he still does not depend solely on the bold application, but also on whether the factors behind it are right: Who does not bring the necessary qualifications, makes itself with such an application quickly ridiculous.

 Twitter was originally intended as a platform to exchange with other users private messages, so-called tweets, in 140 characters.
 However, companies and personal consultants have long since discovered Twitter for their needs.
 Reason enough for job seekers to go to Twitter on job search.
 But how does it work and what do they have to consider?

-Finding a job successfully in 140 characters - that seems almost inconceivable to many who have never studied Twitter: Because there are no opportunities to comprehensively present themselves and their competences, because even the short biography can only be 140 characters long.
+Finding a job successfully in 140 signs - this seems almost unimaginable to many who have never studied Twitter: Because there are no opportunities to comprehensively present themselves and their competences, because even the short biography can only be 140 characters long.
 And job searches can not be set separately, but only post as tweets, which carries the risk that they quickly sink in the mass of tweets.
 Nevertheless, for example, Sabrina Panknin, spokeswoman for the social media service provider Ethority, has found her dream job via Twitter.

 How to find your dream job via social media